Rudi Putra: Illegal palm oil plantations

 In the course of rescuing the land from the 'oilers' and enabling the natural ecosystems to regain their hold, Putra's approach was soundly based on grassroots innovations rather than direct lobbying of local government.
 This approach involved supporting a programme of local community education about the problem and how the scale of illegal logging threatens the lives not only of animals but also the people of Aceh.
 Putra created a chain of support from members of the community which started and gradually increased to include members of the government and police service.
 Currently, Putra oversees the recovery team that cut down the forest of palm trees in the Leuser Ecosystem.
 To this day, Putra has managed to reduce 26 illegal oil palm plantations.
 Twenty-four of these were closed willingly by the owners, whilst the other two were forcibly closed after a police operation following legal action.

+FKL

+Rudi and his colleagues founded Forum Konservasi Leuser (FKL) in 2013, which operates 28 teams to protect the leuser ecosystem by dismantling snares and restoring damaged forest.
+Most of the forest is restored naturally rather than through tree planting.
+Some 5,000 ha have been restored in this way as of 2021.

 Awards

 Environmental activists from six regions of the world received an award as part of the Goldman Environmental Prize in San Francisco on 28 April 2014.
 Each year the award is worth a $175,000 award for the individuals who have shown huge courage and initiative against the odds to take action to protect their environment.

-The six winners in 2014 were Desmond D'sa is from South Africa, Suren Gazaryan from Russia, Ramesh Agrawal from India, Ruth Buendia from Peru, Helen Slottje from America, and Putra Son representing Indonesia.
+The six winners in 2014 were Desmond D'Sa is from South Africa, Suren Gazaryan from Russia, Ramesh Agrawal from India, Ruth Buendia from Peru, Helen Slottje from America, and Putra Son representing Indonesia.

 In 2013 Rudy won the Future For Nature Award, worth €50,000 for individuals passionate about nature conservation.